Project Schedule and Budget Control

 Project Budgeting Exercise 3

-• An exercise focussed on project cost management, development of cost baseline and project budget.
+• An exercise focused on project cost management, development of cost baseline and project budget.

 Project Control